Course Business in China

 - To know the specifics of this market from the point of view of marketing (distribution, promotion)

-- To analyze foreign trade and foreign direct investment flows
+- To analyse foreign trade and foreign direct investment flows

 - To know the China's free trade agreements (FTA).